vikrant7/mobile-vod-bottleneck-lstm/README.md

 ```sh
 python train_mvod_lstm2.py --datasets {path to ILSVRC2015 root dir} --batch_size 10 --num_epochs 30 --pretrained {path to pretrained basenet model} --freeze_net True --width_mult 1
 ```
-Make sure to keep batch size same in lstm1, lstm2, lstm3, lstm4 and lstm5 training.
-Also, make sure to keep width multiplier same.

-By default, GPU is used for training.

 Refer script docstring and inline comments in **`train_mvod_lstm2.py`** for understanding of execution.